 The occurrence of such insects is often spotty, even being confined to part of an individual bed.
 This emphasizes the need for monitoring all beds.
-Although intensive monitoring such as trapping and sweepsampling is not necessary for all beds, they all should at least be routinely inspected visually.
+Although intensive monitoring such as trapping and sweep-sampling is not necessary for all beds, they all should at least be routinely inspected visually.
 Further, the spotty distribution of occasional pests makes large-scale pesticide applications unnecessary and probably disruptive to natural controls.
 Instead, localized outbreaks should be controlled with spot treatments of the areas.
+Recently, some marshes have reported higher than usual numbers of leafhoppers.
+Leafhoppers have piercing-sucking mouthparts and can cause noticeable feeding injury on vines when high densities are allowed to flourish.
+In addition, the resurgence of blunt-nosed leafhopper is raising concerns over their ability to vector and spread the phytoplasma responsible for false blossom disease.
+Special attention should be paid for the presence of blunt-nosed leafhopper nymphs in the spring, in particular at the marshes that saw higher than usual populations of leafhoppers in previous years, and at marshes that have identified false blossom symptoms on cranberry vines.